eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 9. The Relying Party can request attributes from two or more attestations in the same interaction.
 This is called a **combined presentation of attributes**.
 If so, the Relying Party verifies that these attestations belong to the same User.
 This is discussed in [Section 6.6.3.10](#66310-relying-party-instance-verifies-combined-presentation-of-attributes).

-Either before or after validating the PID or attestation per steps 4 - 8,
+Either before or after validating the PID or attestation per steps 5 - 9,

 10. The Relying Party Instance authenticates the Wallet Unit and the Wallet Provider; see [Section 6.6.3.11](#66311-relying-party-instance-authenticates-the-wallet-unit-and-the-wallet-provider).

 11. The Relying Party Instance verifies that the Wallet Provider did not suspend or revoke the Wallet Unit, see [Section 6.6.3.12](#66312-relying-party-verifies-that-wallet-unit-is-not-suspended-or-revoked).

-Finally, after the interaction is over,
+Finally, after the interaction with the Relying Party Instance is over,

-1. The Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party, based on information logged by the Wallet Unit.
+12. The Wallet Unit enables the User to report unlawful or suspicious requests for personal data by a Relying Party, based on information logged by the Wallet Unit.
 Similarly, the Wallet Unit enables the User to request a Relying Party to delete personal data (i.e., User attributes) obtained from the Wallet Unit.
 This is discussed in [Section 6.6.3.13](#66313-wallet-unit-enables-the-user-to-report-suspicious-requests-by-a-relying-party-and-to-request-a-relying-party-to-erase-personal-data).

 ##### 6.6.3.2 Wallet Unit authenticates the Relying Party Instance